rekalogika/rekalogika-docs/docs/mapper/02-object/04-lazy-loading.md

 title: Lazy Loading
 ---

-Mapper will attempt to create a lazy-loading proxy for the target object, and use it in place of the real object.
-The benefit is that the target object will not be hydrated until it is actually used.
+If the specified target is a class, not an existing object, Mapper will attempt to create a lazy object as the target.
+The benefit is that Mapper will not perform the actual mapping until the target is actually used, or never if it is not used.

 If the source object is a Doctrine entity, the mapping will not trigger the hydration of the source; even accessing ID properties on the target will also